treastrain/TRETJapanNFCReader/README.md

     .nfcNDEFTagReader(
         isPresented: $isPresented,
         detectingAlertMessage: "Place the tag on a flat, non-metal surface and rest your iPhone on the tag.",
-        didDetectNDEFs: { session, tags in
+        didDetectNDEFs: { reader, tags in
             let tag = tags.first!
-            try await session.connect(to: tag)
+            try await reader.connect(to: tag)
             let message = try await tag.readNDEF()
             print(message)
             return .success(alertMessage: "Done!")